Analysis | Elizabeth Holmes’s trial spotlights Silicon Valley’s thin line between hype and deceit

-Holmes’s highflying biotech start-up, which she dropped out of Stanford at age 19 to launch, promised to revolutionize blood testing by inexpensively performing hundreds of tests based on a single finger-prick.
+Holmes’s high-flying biotech start-up, which she dropped out of Stanford at age 19 to launch, promised to revolutionize blood testing by inexpensively performing hundreds of tests based on a single finger-prick.
 But as Theranos soared to a $9 billion valuation and attracted major customers such as Safeway and Walgreens, turning Holmes into a Silicon Valley icon, investigative reporting led by The Wall Street Journal revealed that its technology wasn’t working as advertised.
 The company collapsed in 2018, and Holmes now faces 10 counts of wire fraud and two counts of conspiracy to commit wire fraud in U.S. District Court in San Jose.

 All kinds of companies talk up their products in ways that could be seen as misleading, and tech innovators in particular face incentives to tout products that are still in development.
 It’s an adage in Silicon Valley that most start-ups fail, and even the industry’s great success stories have been known to twist the truth.